ChameleonCloud/docs/source/technical/reservations/gui_reservations.rst

 .. _reservations-create-lease-gui:

-Creating a Lease to Reserve Resources
+Creating a lease to reserve resources
 -------------------------------------

 Once you have chosen a time period when you want to reserve resources, go back